-Residential, Individual and Corporate Members must have purchased their membership at least thirty (30) days prior to voting at any general meeting of the Association.
+Residential, Individual and Corporate Members must have purchased their membership at least thirty (30) days prior to voting at any General Meeting or Special Meeting of the Association.

 4.2 Number of Votes

-A voting member, present in person, is entitled to one vote at a General Meeting of the Association.
+A Voting Member, present in person, is entitled to one vote at a General Meeting or Special Meeting of the Association.

-5 Article VI – Resignation, Suspension and Expulsion of Members
+5 Article IV – Resignation, Suspension and Expulsion of Members